 The BJJ guys then attempts going for an arm.
 It was very loose and the opponent slams him.
 Not hard enough because this leads to another scramble where our BJJ guy ends up in the 50 50 position.
 It’s at this point that the Jiu Jitsu guy tells him he will break his knee and the fight eventually gets broken up.

 We are told that this BJJ practitioner is a purple belt.
 One of the biggest lessons to be leaned here is holding onto an advantageous position.
 With the adrenaline pumping, it’s natural for you to want to inflect damage to your opponent and also to start punching.
 However, had the BJJ guy secured the back position, holding onto the backpack position and calming the opponent, he would have eventually been able to sink in a choke.
 Especially since MMA gloves aren’t involved.

 Just remember, if you ever are in the unfortunate position of getting into a streetfight, you don’t have to throw punches or if you are lucky – receive them.
+Do you know the meaning of Oss in jiujitsu?
+If you do, then keep that mentality during a street fight.
 That’s what’s so fantastic about Jiu Jitsu, is that you can win the fight by choking your opponent or even neutralizing them.
 In a real fight, there will be adrenaline pumping and your opponent isn’t going to react the way they do in class, so it’s always a good idea to spar in class and have your partner react like they don’t know Jiu Jitsu.